djm81/log_analyzer_mcp/docs/README.md

 ## Key Documentation Sections

 - **[Getting Started Guide](./getting_started.md)**
-  - Learn how to install and use the `loganalyzer` CLI.
+  - Learn how to install and use the `log-analyzer` CLI.
   - Understand how to integrate the MCP server with client applications like Cursor.

 - **[Developer Guide](./developer_guide.md)**